oxyg3nium/oxyg3nium/.autodoc/docs/markdown/tools/src/main/scala/org/alephium/tools/WalletGen.md

 2. What external libraries or dependencies does this code use?

-   This code imports several libraries from the Oxyg3nium project, including `org.alephium.crypto`, `org.alephium.crypto.wallet`, `org.alephium.protocol`, and `org.alephium.wallet.Constants`.
+   This code imports several libraries from the Oxyg3nium project, including `org.oxyg3nium.crypto`, `org.oxyg3nium.crypto.wallet`, `org.oxyg3nium.protocol`, and `org.oxyg3nium.wallet.Constants`.

 3. What is the output of this code?